atrahhdis/mahasivipassana/content/_index.md

 &nbsp;
 ## What to read next

-Although the material provided on this website is more than enough to get you started, if you want to get a deeper knowledge on Mahasi Vipassana, you should definitely read his book [The Manual of Insight]({{< ref "the-manual-of-insight.md" >}}).
+Although the material provided on this website is more than enough to get you started, if you want to get a deeper knowledge on Mahasi Vipassana, you can read his book [The Manual of Insight]({{< ref "the-manual-of-insight.md" >}}).

 &nbsp;
 ## Caution